 Introduction to this Supplement

-The Dynamic Care Planning (DCP) Profile provides the structures and transactions for care planning, using a shared Care Plan that meets the needs of many, such as providers, patients and payers.
-This shared Care Plan can be dynamically updated as the patient interacts with the healthcare system.
+The Dynamic Care Planning (DCP) Profile provides the structures and transactions for care planning, sharing Care Plans that meet the needs of many, such as providers, patients and payers.
+Care Plans can be dynamically updated as the patient interacts with the healthcare system.
 FHIR® resources and transactions are used by this profile.
+This profile does not define, nor assume, a single Care Plan for a patient.

 Open Issues and Questions